 Hip replacement surgery (or hip arthroplasty) is a surgical procedure by which a hip joint is replaced with an artificial joint, to relieve the patient from stiff and painful joints.
-This surgery is usually preferred as a last resort, when other treatments fail.
-Many people are apprehensive about undergoing a hip replacement surgery and their concern is justified.
+This surgery is usually preferred as the last resort when other treatments fail.
+Many people are apprehensive about undergoing hip replacement surgery and their concern is justified.
 Joints are crucial in our body since they are the ones who help us move around.
-Hip being an important location for all primary leg movements, needs extra attention when it comes to a surgical decision.
+The hip is an important location for all primary leg movements needs extra attention when it comes to a surgical decision.

-So, before you commit for a hip replacement surgery, you better research thoroughly about it.
+So, before you commit to a hip replacement surgery, you better research thoroughly about it.
 Given below are some points, which will make your decision easier.

-Recovery period: A total hip replacement surgery needs adequate amount of recovery time.
-Even though, you might be discharged from the hospital as early as a day after the surgery, your hip alignment should be in a certain way while sleeping (as directed by the doctor) and your movements will be restricted for some time.
+A total hip replacement surgery needs an adequate amount of recovery time.
+Even though you might be discharged from the hospital as early as a day after the surgery, your hip alignment should be in a certain way while sleeping (as directed by the doctor) and your movements will be restricted for some time.
 Exercises or physiotherapy should be adapted as directed by the doctor, post-surgery.
-To restore normal lifestyle, it is important to abide by the post-surgery rules and regulations.
-Pain killers may be prescribed temporarily to relieve the patient from the post-surgical pain, which is common.
+To restore a normal lifestyle, it is important to abide by the post-surgery rules and regulations.
+Pain killers may be prescribed temporarily to relieve the patient from post-surgical pain, which is common.

-Possible glitches: Every surgery has a risk of complications and so does the hip replacement surgery.
-Post-surgery problems like hip dislocation might pose a problem, if rigorous activities are attempted against the doctor`s advice.
+Every surgery has a risk of complications and so does hip replacement surgery.
+Post-surgery problems like hip dislocation might pose a problem if rigorous activities are attempted against the doctor`s advice.
 Internal inflammation might also result from the metal prosthesis implanted.
 Other complications include blood clots and infection.
 Symptoms like redness, tenderness, swelling, wound drainage should be immediately reported to the concerned doctor.